What is an Essay Test?

 An essay test is a type of assessment in which a student is prompted to respond to a question or a series of questions by writing an essay.

-This form of test isn’t merely about checking a student’s recall or memorisation skills, but more about gauging their ability to comprehend a subject, synthesise information, and articulate their understanding effectively.
+This form of test isn’t merely about checking a student’s recall or memorization skills, but more about gauging their ability to comprehend a subject, synthesize information, and articulate their understanding effectively.

 Types of Essay Tests

 Essay tests can be broadly classified into two categories: Restricted Response and Extended Response.

 - Restricted Response tests focus on limited aspects, requiring students to provide short, concise answers.

 - Extended Response tests demand more comprehensive answers, allowing students to showcase their creativity and analytical skills.